There is plenty of support and guidance available to students at the Makotokan, with 3 black belts regularly in attendance.

 Sensei Tony Hughes, Sandan – Chief Instructor Makotokan Aikido

 Since his late teens Tony was inexplicably drawn to Japanese culture and Zen Buddhism.
-After a brief spell studying Shotokan karate Tony finally discovered Aikido, commencing his training in 1983 at the Epsom and Ewell Aikido Society under Sensei Ron Walters.
+After a brief spell studying Shotokan karate Tony finally discovered Aikido, commencing his training in 1983 at the Epsom and Ewell Aikido Society under Ron Walters sensei.
 Here he spent 10 years studying an eclectic mix of Aikido styles and aiki ju-jitsu, achieving a shodan grade in 1992.
 Following the fragmentation of this organisation Tony left to join his Sempai John Jenkin at the newly formed Koshinkan.

 Tony was promoted to 2nd dan in 1996 by the International Aiki Budo council and received his 3rd Dan from the Koshinkan in 2003.

 Currently Tony is instructing at the Makotokan dojo that he co-founded in 2006.
 He has evolved his aikido since the early days and now trains and teaches Yoshinkan Aikido under the guidance of Sensei Malcolm Crawford, 7th dan Yoshinkan shihan.
-Tony trains regularly under Sensei Crawford to consolidate his basic technique form and principles and has at present regraded to Sandan.
+Tony trains regularly under Sensei Crawford to consolidate his basic technique form and principles and has at present regraded to Yondan.

-Victor Matty, Shodan – Assistant Instructor
+Victor Matty, Shodan – Instructor

-Warren Gin, Shodan – Assistant Instructor
+Warren Gin, Shodan – Instructor